yohanankling/python-projects/chat-project-main/README.md

 - The client script allows only one connection at a time.
 If you want to use multiple clients, run separate instances of the client script for each user.
 - The client script will automatically disconnect if you close the application window.

+## UDP section:

+The UDP (User Datagram Protocol) section in the server and client scripts enables file transfer between them.
+UDP is a connectionless and unreliable protocol, so we implement a simple algorithm to ensure reliable data transfer:

+1. **File Splitting**: The server splits the file into small packets and stores them in a list.

+2. **UDP Sockets**: Both server and client create two UDP sockets for sending and receiving data.

+3. **UDP Send and Receive Loops**: The server sends packets to the client, and the client acknowledges each received packet.

+4. **ACK Mechanism**: The server retransmits packets if the client does not acknowledge them within a timeout.

+5. **End of Transfer**: The server sends a special packet to indicate the end of the file transfer.

+6. **File Reconstruction**: The client reconstructs the file from received packets.

+Important: UDP lacks some features for robust data transfer, so for large or unreliable networks, other protocols like TCP may be more suitable.

 ## Contributing